-From now until April 12, you'll save 40% on books for your Lenten reading list (including some SPCK titles we distribute) plus you'll get free US shipping!
-Simply click below or use promo code LENT20 to save.
+From now until April 4, you'll save 40% on these books (including some SPCK titles we distribute) plus you'll get free US shipping!
+Simply use promo code LENT21 to save.

 In this carefully researched retelling of the story of Jesus, pastor Russ Ramsey invites us to rediscover our wonder at Jesus' sinless life, brutal death, and glorious resurrection.
 Featuring forty short chapters, this book expands on the biblical narrative of Jesus' life in a fresh and creative way—giving us a taste of what it would have been like to walk next to Jesus and experience his earthly ministry firsthand.